jacobroufa/song-queue/README.md

 Song Queue
 ----------

-Run `npm install` followed by `npm start`, then visit http://localhost:8008 to view the application.
+Run `npm install`, then `bower install`, followed by `npm start`.
+You should now be able to visit http://localhost:8008 to view the application.

 This is intended to be run as a service somewhere for my personal use at band practice.

 ## JSON endpoints

+`/keys` returns an array of all the possible keys, including sharp and flat keys.

 `/scale/:key-:mode` returns an array `scale` with the notes of the requested scale, e.g. `/scale/ab-minor-pentatonic`, if available.